Xananax/svelte-kit/README.md

 1. copy `.env.development.example` to `.env.development.local` and fill in the values.
 2. Optionally/alternatively, also create `.env.production.local` if you intend to deploy from this machine.
-3. If you do not want to actually use Github login in your trial, then just enter any value.
+3. If you do not want to actually use Github login in your test, then just enter any value.

 <details>
 <summary>Otherwise, follow the procedure below</summary>